Flip a switch, move a table

 are performed, and what features in the space may cause discomfort

 (windows, computer screens, highly reflective surfaces, and

 glass-framed artwork).
-The mission is to design a system that
+The mission is to design

 enables workers to perform at maximum efficiency, employing